 Getting Started¶

-This guide gets you from zero to running GPU workloads in under 5 minutes.
+This guide gets you from zero to running GPU workloads and hosted web apps on Modal in a few minutes.

 Prerequisites¶